NayyarAbhi/restApi_testing_framework/README.md

 1. features
 2. allure.properties

-## Below are instructions are how to create Rest API test framework using Rest Assured Java library
+## Below are instructions on how to create Rest API test framework using Rest Assured Java library

 	• Maven Dependency to add,
         // rest assured